Ezgii/Stepper-motor-control-through-Web-browser-using-Jetson-Orin-Nano/README.md

 1. On Nano (local) disconnect from wifi.
 2. Connect an ethernet cable between your laptop and Nano.
-3. On MAC laptop, go to "System Settings" and seach for "Sharing".
+3. On your laptop (MAC), go to "System Settings" and seach for "Sharing".
    Click on the "?" icon next to "Internet Sharing".
 Select the following:

    > Share your connection from: Wifi

    > To computers using: \*Check all the boxes\*

    Finally, enable internet sharing by toggling the switch.
-The ethernet connection must be established.
+At this point, the internet connection must be established between your MAC and Nano.

 4. On Nano terminal, type `ifconfig`, and check IP address under eth0: inet  **192.168.3.2**